Business Startup CostsUpdated March 2026

 LowNational avg: $55,000High

 Lowell sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 Meanwhile, world-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
-For start a daycare specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For start a daycare specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most